Polish Socialists

 The Polish Socialists (Polscy Socjaliści, (PS)) was an underground political party formed in occupied Poland during World War II by activists of the Polish Socialist Party (PPS) as an alternative to the Polish Socialist Party – Freedom, Equality, Independence (PPS-WRN).

 Background

 The PS emerged from the PPS of the Second Polish Republic, key members of which had made preparations for the party to go underground from the mid-1930s.
-With the invasion by Nazi Germany these plans were adopted to a situation of occupation with guerilla units being formed from the ranks of Socialist Action.
+With the invasion by Nazi Germany these plans were adopted to a situation of occupation with guerrilla units being formed from the ranks of Socialist Action.
 The PPS itself was officially dissolved by its leadership, and a new clandestine party, PPS-WRN, was initiated in mid-November 1939.
 Despite the rapid growth of the PPS-WRN, which counted 10,000 members by the summer of 1940, several prominent figures of the PPS had effectively been purged from the new entity.
 Activists including Norbert Barlicki, Stanisław Dubois, Adam Próchnik, and Zygmunt Żuławski claimed the PPS-WRN was not the legitimate heir to PPS and denounced its hostile stance toward the Soviet union in the face of Nazism.